There are a few Rules and Regulations that we will expect teams to adhere to during the Supreme Box Kart Championship.

-- The steering should have a limit stop so that legs/feet cannot be trapped.
-(A simple rubber door stop does the job).
+- The steering should have a limit stop. (so leg/feet cannot be trapped) (A simple rubber door stop does the job).

 - Karts must have four wheels and tyres.
 (No tricycles)

 - Wheels and tyres can be from either a pram/ pushchair, bicycle type or wheel barrow.
-Minimum size of wheels is 6 inch /152mm diameter.
+Minimum size of wheels is 6 inch /152mm.
 If rear bicycle wheels are used, they must have the rear sprocket removed.